Trustable Compliance Report#

 AOU-15

-The integrator maintains mirrors for all code and tools utilized in testing.
+The integrator shall maintain mirrors for all code and tools utilized in testing as long as nlohmann/json is actively used.

 0.00